 At a public hearing on Tuesday, Tracey Cochrane, owner of The Corner Store on Lloyd Avenue, asked District of North Vancouver councillors to support her application for a food primary liquor license, which would allow her to prepare food on site and serve alcohol.
 Cochrane said she had significant support from Pemberton Heights residents, pointing to the 550 signatures she had gathered in favour of the change.

-Selling alcohol would help "to get this store sustainable, so it can continue to serve the community without the constant risk of closing," she said.
+Selling alcohol would help “to get this store sustainable, so it can continue to serve the community without the constant risk of closing, the fate experienced by so many other convenience stores,” she said.

 Pemberton Heights residents who were at the meeting spoke of The Corner Store’s importance as a social space in the suburban community.